 Solar hot water is the elegant solution to hot water needs.
 Specially designed for the Midwest region, the Abundance EcoVillage solar hot water system is a robust system that challenges the coldest of Iowa winters.

 The roof or nearby ground of the home is outfitted with two thermal solar collectors.
 When the sun is shining, these generate heat.
 The collectors themselves contain absorption plates and heavy insulation to maximize the temperature.
 Inside the collectors is a network of copper tubing containing antifreeze that connects into the house, wrapping the interior of your solar hot water heater.
 The antifreeze moves within the copper tubing via a solar DC pump.
 This DC pump is also powered by the sun’s energy, running off the small photovoltaic plate that turns on or off depending on the amount of light detected.
 Thus the system monitors itself, operating only when enough sunlight is detected for the system to run efficiently.

-When the hot water faucet is turned on, water flows from the solar hot water tank, to the secondary tank, which is powered by propane.
+When the hot water faucet is turned on, water flows from the solar hot water tank, to the secondary tank, which can be further heated by propane as necessary.
 From here the temperature is regulated, and the water will either be warmed or cool depending on the setting.
 Our solar hot water systems are designed to operate with little or no maintenance, so residents can rest easy knowing that the sun is doing all the work for you.